 Since the slave chef of Thomas Jefferson, African-Americans have plied their culinary trade here.

 When regular confections won’t satisfy, discriminating palates trek for invigorating chocolates.

 Josephine Baker’s Paris

-Though Josephine only lived here 14 years, the centennial of her birth was celebrated with reverence.
+Though Josephine only lived here for 14 years, the centennial of her birth was celebrated with reverence.

 Most travelers do not know there are many major black grave sites that trace over 200 years here.